-At the end of 2014, the issued capital of MDxHealth amounted to $\in$ 30,053,884.52 represented by 37,676,303 common shares without nominal value, which includes 3,425,000 new shares issued in 2014 as part of a private placement with institutional investors.
+At the end of 2015, the issued capital of MDxHealth amounted to € 36,018,550.66 represented by 45,153,633 common shares without nominal value.

 The table below provides an overview of the history of the Company's share capital since its incorporation in 2003.
 The overview should be read together with the notes set out below the table.